Arthur Delaney fires some shots:

 It turns out that the cuts created a real cut in benefits in 2013, by about $16 a month starting in November.
 That’s less than predicted at the time because of slower price inflation on food.
 But that will only increase as inflation increases.

 And now, in the name of “anti-fraud prevention,” we’re seeing another round of cuts, to over 500,000 families.
 But let’s keep the context: Democrats promised to restore previous cuts when they made them in 2010.
 Here’s what I said about that at the time:

 As for the claim that we’ll fix it later, and we should pass the child-nutrition bill now: whether or not the House or Senate ends up changing parties at the midterm elections, we are going to have a more-conservative House and Senate.
 And it is also clear that the deficit is going to be bigger next year than it is this year.
 So people really expect that even though Congress can’t find the money now, they’re going to find it down the road — with a less-progressive Congress and a wider deficit?
 They’re magically going to be able to come up with funds for this later?
 They won’t.

 Indeed.
-And this has a cumulative effect on what is now the largest safety net program in the country (outside of Social Security, of course).
+And this has a cumulative effect on what is now the largest safety net program in the country.